City’s

 Both sides struggled to make

-at a similar pace to a pre-season friendly in the
+similar pace to a pre-season friendly in the warm Deva

-warm Deva sunshine.
-The visitors did have the ball
+sunshine.
+The visitors did have the ball in the net

-City had to wait until just after the half hour mark
+had to wait until just after the half hour mark before

-before they tested Russell in the Darlo goal as he
+they tested Russell in the Darlo goal as he gathered

-was sent clear of the City rearguard but with Danby
+sent clear of the City rearguard but with Danby advancing

-advancing the former City forward shinned his effort
+the former City forward shinned his effort wide of the

-wide of the post when it looked like he was going
+post when it looked like he was going lob the keeper.

 Just after the break it was City’s

-adjudged to have strayed offside before finding the
+to have strayed offside before finding the net.
+But

-net.
-But the Blues faithful didn’t have to
+the Blues faithful didn’t have to wait long before

-of Russell before turning to shoot into the net from a narrow angle to the
+before turning to shoot into the net from a narrow angle

-delight of the fans on the sparsely populated home terrace behind.
+to the delight of the fans on the sparsely populated

-for a second goal.
-Holroyd almost doubled City’s
+a second goal.
+Holroyd almost doubled City’s lead

-lead but he saw an acrobatic overhead kick palmed
+but he saw an acrobatic overhead kick palmed away by

-away by Russell from point blank range and Kevin
+Russell from point blank range and Kevin Sandwith sent

 The visitors introduced the former